input-output-hk/cardano-sl/docs/exceptions.md

 (On the other hand, if static guarantees require GADTs or type families, perhaps it's better to not overcomplicate code.
 Use your judgement.)

+*Comment:* this is a good section.
+But I'd remove the first bullet point from "Do not".
+The advice should be "try to avoid this, if possible" but that's already conveyed by the rest of the section.

 DISCUSSION: Should we create a synonym `bug = impureThrow` in Universum?
 This would make the intention more clear.

 ### Pure code, regular errors

+*Comment:* there are no regular errors (exceptions) in pure programs.

 Do *not*: